Find out how we protect consumers from harm caused by bad conduct in financial services.

 We protect people by helping them understand some of the most common risks they might come across when using financial services.

-Our ScamSmart campaign targets people most at risk of investment fraud and pension scams.
-It provides tools to help investors actively check investments they've been offered unexpectedly.
-Our InvestSmart campaign warns newer investors about the risks they’re not always aware of when investing online.
+Our ScamSmart campaign targets individuals who are most at risk of investment fraud and pension scams.
+It provides tools to help investors check investments they've been offered unexpectedly.
+Our InvestSmart campaign also warns newer investors about the risks of investing online.

-We work with a network of consumer organisations to raise awareness of our campaigns and what we do, and these organisations help inform our approach to regulation.
+We want to help consumers protect themselves, so we work with a network of consumer organisations to raise awareness of our work.
+These organisations also help inform our approach to regulation.

 Our work to protect consumers also helps support healthy competition and integrity in the financial system.